kencamarador/portfolio/Azure/Automate Onboarding.md

 * Instead of incorporating a "password" entry field in the Forms, explore a secure solution for automatic password generation to mitigate potential security concerns.
 * Integrate automation for adding users to groups based on their selected department, ensuring that the appropriate security groups are assigned accordingly.
 * Implement an automated email generation process to notify employees and other stakeholders once their accounts have been successfully created.
+* Use Infrastructure-as-Code (IaC) such as Terraform for efficient application development.